We Need Your Support!

 Its location, on the foot of Philopappos Hill and close to the Acropolis, makes it the perfect area for a pitstop after a day of sightseeing.

 Nowadays, you’ll find an abundance of stylish cafés, vegan-friendly restaurants, and high-end bars.

-Even though Koukaki has become Athens’ most touristic neighborhood, if you leave the district’s main streets behind for a while and dive into the smaller alleys you can still see parts of Athens city that will take you on a journey back in the 60s.
+Even though Koukaki has become Athens’ most touristic neighborhood, if you leave the district’s main streets behind for a while and dive into the smaller alleys, you can still see parts of Athens city that will take you on a journey back to the 60s.

 Check some accommodation options in the Koukaki neighborhood on Booking.com

 Syntagma is located in the very heart of Athens, and it’s most known for being home to the iconic Constitution Square that lies right in front of the Greek Parliament House.